MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-11-01-how-grug-catches-runtime-errors.md

     static bool initialized = false;
     if (!initialized) {
+        // Initialize the signal set sa_mask with all signals
-        // Save the signal mask
+        // sa_mask contains the signals that are blocked during the signal handler
-        if (sigfillset(&fpe_sa.sa_mask) == -1) {
+        // This prevents another signal interrupting our handler if (sigfillset(&fpe_sa.sa_mask) == -1) {
             abort();
         }